How ATL works

 The committee structure provides many opportunities for members of ATL to participate in its activities and to contribute in areas where they have expertise.
 For more information and to get involved, see the page on committees.

-ATL has eight national officers, elected by the members: junior vice-president; senior vice-president; president; immediate past president; two honorary treasurers; and two honorary secretaries.
+ATL has six national officers, elected by the members: vice-president; president; immediate past president; one treasurer and member governance officer and one policy officer.

-Once elected, the junior vice-president follows a path through the ranks over a four-year period.
-In their second year they become senior vice-president, in their third, president, and finally they become immediate past president.
+Once elected, the vice-president follows a path through the ranks over a three-year period.
+In their second year they become president, and finally they become immediate past president.

-There are always two honorary treasurers and two honorary secretaries, one being elected each year to serve for two years.
+There is always one treasurer and member governance officer and one policy officer, one post being elected each year to serve for two years.

 Every five years there are elections for the position of ATL general secretary.
 Every member has the right to vote and all elections are by secret postal ballot.